Sex abuser gets lengthy sentence for creating 'living hell'

 The man, who appeared via a video link from Hawke's Bay Regional Prison, was found guilty by a jury trial last year.

-The judge said that the man continued to deny his offending, which was his right, but he said that "each and every juror was sure that they [the brothers] were telling the truth".
+Collins said that the man continued to deny his offending, which was his right, but he said that "each and every juror was sure that they [the victims] were telling the truth".

 He said this was sustained offending involving multiple acts of sexual violation, with planned premeditation, threats of violence and with a breach of trust of high degree.

-The brothers, he said, were extremely vulnerable and suffered great harm.
+The victims, he said, were extremely vulnerable and suffered great harm.